MarkCantuba/AnonymousAnalytics/src/README.md

 # Development Guide

-This folder contain all sources for development.
+This folder contain all sources for backend development.

 ## Dev Environment Setup